Hecate946/Neutra/README.md

 reactinfo: Get react info on a message.

-replies: Find the first message of a reply thread.

 serveravatar: Show the server's icon.

 shorten: Shorten URLs to bitly links.

 snowflake: Show info on a discord snowflake.

-type: Find the type of a discord object.

 voiceusers: Show all the users in a vc.
 ```